15. Best of Portugal

 Day 7.
 Lisbon - Caceres - Madrid (613 km ~ 381 miles)

 Breakfast.
-Departure back to Spain, to the province of Extremadura, with a stop and free time in Caceres - a beautiful city, founded by the Romans in 25 BC.
-Visit to Cáceres is like going back in time, back to the old medieval era.
+Departure back to Spain, to the province of Extremadura, with a stop and free time in Caceres, a beautiful city founded by the Romans in 25 BC.
+A visit to Cáceres is like going back in time, back to the old medieval era.
 The streets climb and twist among hoary palaces and mansions.
 As you turn your head up, you can see the skyline decorated with gargoyles, spires, and gigantic storks’ nests.
-The fortress has been serving as defensive walls since the 16th century.
-You will have a good hour and a half there, so, go ahead and check the main highlights, those are very close to each other:
+The fortress has been serving as a defensive wall since the 16th century.
+You will have a good hour and a half there, so go ahead and check the main highlights; those are very close to each other:

 • Additionally, the small streets in the Old Town have different small shops selling local products, such as homemade pastries and sweets.
 Other local products definitely worth trying are goat cheese (Torta de Casar) and fig cake.

-Later continuation and arrival to Madrid, end of the tour.
+Later continuation and arrival in Madrid, end of the tour.

 ---------------